tbee/TECL/README.md

 In TECL it is possible that a field as multiple values, the methods above always returns the value at index 0.
 If you want all values, the list method is the correct way:

-	List<R> list(String path, List<R> defaultValue, Class<R> clazz)
+	List<String> list("field", Collections.emptyList(), String.class)

 But if the index is known, the get and every convenience method have a version with an index as the first parameter.
-Or you can use square brackets for the index.
+Or you can use square brackets for the index in the field.

 	str(1, "/hosts")
 	str("/hosts[1]")

 Since it is quite possible you have a value for which no build-in type exists.
-In this case it is possible to treat it as a String, or register additional types (see the corresponding paragraph below), or provide a convert function to the 'getUsingFunction' and 'listUsingFunction' methods.
+In this case it is always possible to treat it as a String, but you can also register additional types (see the corresponding paragraph below), or provide a convert function to the 'getUsingFunction' and 'listUsingFunction' methods.

 Tables are nothing more than indexed properties: